 For the purpose of clarification, we need to mention that Focus on the Family is unswervingly committed to the biblical teaching that all human life is sacred and precious, regardless of age, development, appearance, or ability.
 Nothing that we have suggested should be taken to imply that our ministry would place a lesser value on any child born with a genetic disease or defect of any kind.

 Remember, too, that there are alternatives to having children of your own.
-Adoption and foster parenting are two possibilities that deserve serious consideration-our ministry offers plenty of useful information on this subject in the "Considering Adoption?" area of our Orphan Care Initiative™ website.
-Some materials are highlighted in the Resources section, as well.
-You may also be interested in looking over our resource list on adoption.
+Adoption and foster parenting are two possibilities that deserve serious consideration-our ministry offers plenty of useful information on this subject through the Adoption area of our Wait No More® website.
+You may also be interested in looking over our Adoption & Foster Care resource list.

 Bottom line: you and your fiancé are free to marry or to call off your engagement as the Lord leads.
 But ultimately you will want to have the assurance that your decision has been made with generous amounts of prayer and by means of a thorough examination of the relevant facts.
 If you choose to go ahead with your plans, you should do so with your eyes wide open.
 There's no underestimating the strength your relationship will derive from knowing that you've done your "homework" before tying the knot.